rink-turksma/IntunePrepTool/README.md

 It allows administrators to package:
 - **EXE, MSI, MSIX, Winget, Chocolatey, PowerShell, Scheduled Tasks, and Web Links**
 into Intunewin files, complete with detection methods and upload functionality.

+And configure Registry (HKCU/HKLM), create shortcuts, or perform file/folder actions.

 Designed for **efficiency, transparency, and automation**, IntunePrepTool helps IT admins save time and reduce errors during app deployment.